sikoba/sko-public/docusaurus/docs/web/set-up-conversion-profile.md

 For that:

-- On a [credit lines page](credit-lines-page.md), choose a credit line for which you'd like to enable a credit conversion, and tap on it.
+- On a [credit lines page](credit-lines-page.md), choose a credit line for which you'd like to enable a credit conversion, and click on it.

 - Click the *Enable conversion* button on the Conversion tab